 All members of the University community are responsible to be aware of applicable Illinois law and Chicago ordinances that pertain to the serving, consumption and sale of alcohol.
 In particular, Illinois law prohibits the consumption or possession of alcohol by individuals under the age of 21, as well as the supplying of alcohol to any individual under the age of 21.
-Further, alcoholic beverages will not be served at any University-sponsored event at which undergraduates are present unless prior written approval has been obtained from the vice president for Student Affairs or other appropriate University official.
-Student organizations that seek authorization to serve alcoholic beverages at University-sponsored events must work with the Office of Student Affairs to ensure that those assigned to serve alcohol have been authorized by the University to do so.
+Further, alcoholic beverages will not be served at any University-sponsored event at which undergraduates are present unless prior written approval has been obtained from the Dean of Students or other appropriate University official.
+Student organizations that seek authorization to serve alcoholic beverages at University-sponsored events must work with the director of Campus Life, in consultation with the Dean of Students, to ensure that those assigned to serve alcohol have been authorized by the University to do so.